 The Principles Of Conventional And CNC Machining

 This system consists of a hardware part for computing purposes and a software part.
-The operator interacts with the software to monitor the machine tool parameters and to create NC programs.
+The operator interacts with the software to monitor the machine tool parameters and to create CNC programs.

 NC programs are basically lists of instructions on how the machine tool should act to process a specific part.
 The NC hardware reads the ancient program line by line and tells the machine tool to act accordingly.